LinuxForHealth/connect/README.md

 ```

 ### Developing for connect: Black code formatting integration
-LinuxForHealth connect utilizes the [black library](https://black.readthedocs.io/en/stable/index.html) to provide standard code formatting.
+LinuxForHealth Connect utilizes the [black library](https://black.readthedocs.io/en/stable/index.html) to provide standard code formatting.
 Code formatting and style are validated as part of the [LinuxForHealth connect ci process](./.github/workflows/connect-ci.yml).
 LinuxForHealth connect provides developers with an option of formatting using pipenv scripts, or a git pre-commit hook.

 #### Pipenv Scripts